-The Bonds are being issued to (i) provide a portion of the financing for the County's Capital Improvement Program for Solid Waste Facilities and the Solid Waste Transfer and Waste Management Plan, (ii) refund certain of the County's outstanding bonds (described below under "Plan of Refunding"), and (iii) pay the costs of issuing the Bonds and refunding the Refunded Bonds (defined below), as described below under "Plan of Refunding."
+The 2015B Bonds are being issued to provide financing for an open space acquisition, real estate purchases, several technology projects, and several energy conservation programs and to pay the costs of issuing the 2015B Bonds.
+The 2015C Bonds are being issued to refund certain outstanding obligations of the County and to pay the costs of issuing the 2015C Bonds and refunding the Refunded Bonds (defined below), as described below under "Plan of Refunding."